-Expatriates are people working overseas on long- or short-term contracts, who can be nationals of the parent company or 'third country nationals' (TCNs).
+Expatriates are people working overseas on long- or short-term contracts who can be nationals of the parent company or 'third country nationals' (TCNs) - nationals of countries other than the parent company who work abroad in subsidiaries of that company.

 The management of expatriates is a major factor determining success or failure in an international business.
 Expatriates are expensive; they can cost three or four times as much as the employment of the same individual at home.
 They can be difficult to manage because of the problems associated with adapting to and working in unfamiliar environments, concerns about their development and careers, difficulties encountered when they re-enter their parent company after an overseas assignment, and how they should be remunerated.
-Policies to address the issues are required as described below.
+Policies to address all these issues are required, as described below.